Our Story

 Michael Quinn - Keys and Piano:

 Michael was an unruly only child so his parents made him play piano.
 However, as with many American males, the guitar found it's way into his life.
 Mike played and studied jazz with Bill Banks, Rick Whitehead and most significantly, George Horan as part of Langley High School's Jazz Lab.
 He credits what veiled talent he has on piano to sitting over the shoulder of Scott Martin for three years in this program.
 What a blessing.
 Mike moved back to playing piano at Virginia Tech and has continued his love of his first instrument throughout his musical life.
 Mike is part of the worship team at McLean Presbyterian Church where you will find him back on six strings or even on mandolin.
 He considers it a blessing to be playing piano with the members of Jazz Infuzion.
-You can also find Mikes' music on the CDs of JC Reigns and a few originals on SoundCloud.
+You can also find Mikes' music on the CDs of JC Reigns, albums from the Langley music program, and at michaelquinn-music.com.